Prakriti Vikriti - Nature's Nature Revisited

 First produced in 2018, the performance, which explores nature both as a life-giving and destructive force, returns to the stage this year as part of the Sifas Festival of Arts.

 Instead of downplaying the polarity of the two Indian classical dance forms bharatanatyam and kathak, the performance sought to emphasise their differences and marry the two through a converging story line.

 Within the first two segments of the dance, it became clear that the Sifas' faculty has picked up and dusted off traditional curriculum, infusing it with pockets of interpretive movement that caught the audience's eye instantly.

 The contrast was amplified by the use of bright green, yellow and red hues for the bharatanatyam costumes and tones of cool white and blue, as well as dull gold, for the kathak dancers.

-Both teams of principal dancers made brilliant use of space, coupling intricate positioning with smooth footwork that came together seamlessly.
+Both teams of principal dancers employed brilliant use of space, coupling intricate positioning with smooth footwork that came together seamlessly.

 The music, an eclectic mix of poetry from ancient Tamil and Sanskrit literature combined with Hindi and Telugu lyrics, complemented the transitions between the two dance forms.

 The sharp and crisp variations of mudras (hand gestures) by the bharatanatyam dancers depicted the flurry of activity during summer and spring, bringing to life the slithering motion of a snake or the flight of a bird.